BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 Multilevel SSKR allows for much more sophisticated sharing scenarios.
 They can be somewhat more fragile, as you might need a larger number of keys before you initiate recovery, but they also make it much easier to partition the keys so as to deny to inappropriate reconstruction of the original secret.

-A 2-of-3, 2-of-3 is the most basic multilevel SSKR share.
+A 2-of-3 of two-of-three groups is the most basic multilevel SSKR share.
 It divides nine shares into three groups.
 To reconstruct the key requires that two keys be used each from two different groups.
 That means that as few as four keys can reconstruct the secret (e.g., `2-2-0` from the different groups), but as many as five cannot (e.g., `1-1-3` from the different groups).
 This is clear example of the fragility possible in this approach.

 **Self-sovereign/Social hybrid.** The most likely use of a multilevel SSKR setup is to create a hybrid self-sovereign/social-recovery #SmartCustody solution, with more security than a single-level scenario.
 In this situation, you could give out two shares from the first group to one social group (such as friends) and two shares from the second group to another social group (such as family or a separate group of friends).
 Finally, you'd give out one share from the final group, possibly to someone already holding a share.
 The remaining four shares, one from each of the first two groups and two from the last group would be kept by the seed owner and partitioned as much as possible, with the two shares from group three a requirement to separate.
 This means that in a nearly self-sovereign situation, the seed owner could recover his seed by recovering just a single share from either group one or two.
 In a partial-loss near-self-sovereign situation, they could recover with four or less shares, depending on what they lost.
 Finally, in a situation where the seed owner was incapacitated or killed, their successors could recover the seed by retrieving four shares from the two social groups (providing the seed owner recorded what he did!).